westat-peregrine/peregrine-data-platform/README.md

 # Peregrine Data Platform
 The Peregrine Data Platform is an AWS CDK application written in Java that deploys a data analytics pipeline using S3, Glue, and Athena.
 As new data are uploaded to the Peregrine S3 bucket, a Glue crawler is triggered to determine the schema and make the data available for querying using Athena.
 Sample JSON and CSV datasets are included.

+Annual AWS costs to operate the demo are approximately $20.
+A configurable budget shell is available [here](https://calculator.aws/#/estimate?id=6364c2449813a696e4d02427800618a713aa6be6).

 <br>

 ![Peregrine Diagram](diagram.png)